Muhammad-Hussain456/Governor-Sindh-IT-Initiative/Quarter-1/100-Days-Coding-Challenge/Day 82/README.md

 ### React

 1. **Virtual DOM**: React uses a virtual DOM to optimize UI updates.
 Changes are first applied to the virtual DOM, and then the minimal necessary changes are made to the actual DOM, improving performance.
-2. **Declarative Approach**: You describe what the UI should look like for a given state, and React takes care of updating the DOM to match that state.
+2. **Declarative Approach**: You describe/declarative what the UI should look like for a given state, and React takes care of updating the DOM to match that state.
 This can lead to more readable and maintainable code.
 3. **Component-Based Architecture**: React encourages breaking down the UI into reusable components, which can make development more modular and easier to manage.
 4. **State Management**: React provides built-in state management, making it easier to handle dynamic data and UI updates.
 5. **Ecosystem and Tools**: React has a rich ecosystem with tools like Redux for state management, React Router for navigation, and many others that can enhance development.